population-interventions/visualisation/src/posts/pandemic-trade-offs-july-2021/post.md

 	"date": "2021-07-04",
 	"date_updated": "2021-07-04",

-	"banner": "Version 3, updated for recent data on Delta, is being launched on Friday 26 August.
-Please come back then.",
+	"banner": "Note: this tool is currently being updated to to reflect new research on the virulence of the Delta strain of COVID-19.
+Please check back later.",

 	"slug": "pandemic-trade-offs-july-2021",